alaindomissy/basespaceapp/docs/getting_started.md

 $ qsub pipeline.sh
 ```

-Metapipe will run as a job on the PBS/Torque queue and submit other jobs to the same queue!
+Basespaceapp will run as a job on the PBS/Torque queue and submit other jobs to the same queue!
 It will keep tabs on the running jobs and submit them when they're ready, then exit when all jobs finish.